Board of Directors

 Lauren Bowne

 Lauren Bowne has guided her strong passion for food & agriculture into 20 years working and studying to make communities healthier and more connected to their food supply.
 After graduating from the University of Massachusetts with a journalism degree focused on farmers and their experience with community supported agriculture, she went on to law school at UC Davis to gain policymaking experience.
 Following her studies she spent 7 years working as a consumer health advocate at Consumers Union, the nonprofit publisher of Consumer Reports Magazine.
 After starting a family and living an urban lifestyle, she and her husband moved with their young son to Sonoma County to pursue a life of rural harmony and cheesemaking.
 Lauren joined the Farm Trails board in 2012 just as the family started Gypsy Cheese Co., which grew for 3 years.
 When an opportunity arose at the local nonprofit, School Garden Network, she spent 2 years leading the organization as Executive Director.
+She is currently the In-Kind Donations Manager for Food for Thought.

 Alexandra Fox